Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 Context windows got bigger, but so did the web.
 Yes, models can now handle massive inputs.
 But that doesn't mean they should ingest your entire site. llms.txt gives AI the signal of what actually matters, cutting through noise to deliver the content that defines who you are and what you do.

 Standards won.
 The llms.txt format gained adoption because it's simple, human-readable, and solves a real problem.
-Major documentation sites, SaaS products, and developer tools now ship with llms.txt files.
+Anthropic, Vercel, Cloudflare, and hundreds of other developer-facing products now ship with llms.txt files — you can browse adopters at directory.llmstxt.cloud.
 If you're not on board, you're behind.

 The bottom line: llms.txt isn't a nice-to-have anymore.
 It's infrastructure for the AI-native web.